Preventing strain at work:

 There are benefits for the whole body too!

 Foot rests typically support the lower body, but their impact goes beyond this.
-Using a foot rest can support better posture across the entire musculoskeletal system and can benefit all zones on the Fellowes 4 Zone Approach® here's how:
+Using a foot rest can support better posture across the entire musculoskeletal system and can benefit multiple zones in the Fellowes Workspace Zone Approach ™, here’s how:

 A foot rest helps tilt your pelvis slightly forward, giving you a more natural curve of the spine which reduces strain.
 This is ideal for people who sit for long periods or experience lumbar pain.